-The emission factor for indirect $N_2O$ emissions from atmospheric deposition of N volatilised from managed soils is the same as used for the assessment of indirect $N_2O$ emissions after volatilisation of $NH_3$ and $NO_x$ from manure management systems.
+Emission factors for indirect N2O emissions from atmospheric deposition emissions after volatilisation of $NH_3$ and $NO_x$ from manure management systems.
 The emission factor was reassessed by a literature review by Bühlmann et al. (2015) and Bühlmann (2014).
 Due to slightly changing land use, the resulting emission factor shows some small variations around a mean value of 2.54%.
 For further information, see chp.
 5.3.2.4.
 For FracNOXA and FracNOXP, see Stehfest and Bouwman (2006).